saidongithub/time-travel-sokuyucu/zine/intro.md

 Welcome to the time machine magazine.
-Founded in 2025 by Said Okuyucu.
+Founded in 2025 by me.